hyperledger/indy-node/environment/docker/pool/StartIndyAgents.md

 #### Create Steward

 Create an initial Indy Steward for the test network.
-The Steward will be used to add the three organizations as Trust Anchors in the network.
+The Steward will be used to add the three organizations as Endorsers in the network.

 _NOTE_: The commands in this script need to be copied and pasted exactly as specified here.
 There are many "magic strings" that must match exactly for the communication to work.